Automatic Segmentation Tool for Long Webpage Screenshots

 python -m Web_page_Screenshot_Segmentation.spliter --f path/to/image.jpg -ht "[233,456]"

-You will obtain the segmented images, stored in the returned path of the command.
+You will get the segmented images saved in the path returned by the command.

-For more usage explanations, refer to the help:
+For more usage explanations, please refer to the help:

 1